MandeepSaluja/Weld-Defect-Detection/README.md

 **Technologies Used:
 **
-Deep Learning Frameworks: TensorFlow, PyTorch, or Keras for building and training deep learning models.
+Deep Learning Frameworks: TensorFlow(Keras) for building and training deep learning models.
 NDT Tools: Various NDT equipment and software tools depending on the specific techniques integrated into the system.
 Python: Programming language used for implementing the deep learning algorithms, integrating NDT functionalities, and developing the user interface.
 OpenCV: Computer vision library used for image processing and manipulation tasks.